The process of filing an Application for a Domestic Violence Order (“DVO”) can be confusing and overwhelming when you do not have legal support.

 Here are some tips when you are drafting your Application for a DVO to maximise the prospects of the Court granting a TPO:

 - Be concise.
 Use short sentences and dot points.
 Remember that the Magistrate will often have in excess of 60 DV matters before them in a day.
 They do not have time to read long paragraphs with irrelevant information.

 - Be particular.
 The Magistrate will see endless sentences that say “he/she was verbally abusive”.
 Remember, abuse can mean a number of things to different people.
 You need to provide specific examples.

 - Including your most significant incidents first.
 You do not have to write them in date order.

 We Can Help with your Application for a Domestic Violence Order

 We understand that it can be very emotional reliving these incidents while you are writing them out.
 It can also be very challenging to put them into words in a way that maximises your chances of success of attaining a Domestic Violence Order.
-If you require assistance with this process please contact our experienced Domestic Violence Lawyer Ellie Prior for a reduced rate initial consultation to discuss and obtain advice about your individual circumstances.
+If you require assistance with this process please contact our experienced Domestic Violence Lawyers for a reduced rate initial consultation to discuss and obtain advice about your individual circumstances.
 Obtaining legal advice early allows you to make informed decisions about how to proceed and may boost your prospects of success in obtaining a Domestic Violence Order, so you and your children can be safe in the future.